finos/FDC3/docs/api/specs/webConnectionProtocol.md

 :::

 The FDC3 Web Connection Protocol (WCP) defines the procedure for a web-application to connect to an FDC3 Desktop Agent.
-The WCP is used to implement a [`getAgent()`](../ref/GetAgent) function in the `@finos/fdc3` library, which is the recommended way for web applications to connect to a Desktop Agent.
+The WCP is used to implement a [`getAgent()`](../ref/GetAgent) function in the [@finos/fdc3 npm module](https://www.npmjs.com/package/@finos/fdc3), which is the recommended way for web applications to connect to a Desktop Agent.
 This specification details how it retrieves and provides the FDC3 `DesktopAgent` interface object and requirements that Desktop Agents must implement in order to support discovery and connection via `getAgent()`.

 :::tip

-The @finos/fdc3 npm module provides a `getAgent()` implementation which app can use to connect to a Desktop Agent without having to interact with or understand the WCP directly.
+The [@finos/fdc3 npm module](https://www.npmjs.com/package/@finos/fdc3) provides a `getAgent()` implementation which app can use to connect to a Desktop Agent without having to interact with or understand the WCP directly.
 See [Support Platforms](../supported-platforms) and the [`getAgent()`](../ref/GetAgent) reference page for more details on using `getAgent()` in an application.

 :::

 The WCP supports both interfaces to web-based Desktop Agents defined in the FDC3 Standard:

 - **Desktop Agent Preload**: An 'injected' or 'preloaded' Desktop Agent API implementation, typically provided by an electron (or similar) container or browser extension, which is made available to web applications at `window.fdc3`.
-- **Desktop Agent Proxy**: An interface to a web-based Desktop Agent (implementation of the Desktop Agent API) that uses the Desktop Agent Communication protocol to communicate with a Desktop Agent implementation running in another frame or window, via the HTML Standard's Channel Messaging API ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API), [HTML Living Standard](https://html.spec.whatwg.org/multipage/web-messaging.html)).
+- **Desktop Agent Proxy**: An interface to a web-based Desktop Agent (implementation of the Desktop Agent API) that uses the [Desktop Agent Communication Protocol (DACP)](./desktopAgentCommunicationProtocol) to communicate with a Desktop Agent implementation running in another frame or window, via the HTML Standard's Channel Messaging API ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API), [HTML Living Standard](https://html.spec.whatwg.org/multipage/web-messaging.html)).

 The WCP allows FDC3-enabled application to detect which FDC3 web-interface is present and returns a `DesktopAgent` interface implementation that the application can use to communicate, without the import of proprietary libraries or code.
 Hence, the WCP enables FDC3-enabled applications to be run within the scope of any standards compliant Desktop Agent without modification, enabling their developers to Write Once Run Anywhere (WORA).